Bee Breeding NZ Group Workshops

 These workshops are an opportunity to understand the science, the breeding strategies, and the practical steps needed to move New Zealand toward more resilient honey bee populations.

-Register your interest and be part of the conversation shaping the future of New Zealand beekeeping here.
+Register and be part of the conversation shaping the future of New Zealand beekeeping; register here.